Genta23/Genta23.github.io/docs/Research/research.md

 # Research

-ここでは私の研究に関して記述していきたいと思います。
+I would like to write about my research in this page.

-## 関連分野
+## Related fields
+- Distributed Algorithm
+- Multi-Agent Path Finding
-- 分散型アルゴリズム
+- Swarm Robotics
-- マルチエージェント経路計画問題
+- Swarm Intelligence
-- 群知能
+- Multi-Agent SLAM

-## 読みたい論文一覧
+## Papers I want to read

+- <a href="https://arxiv.org/pdf/2301.04446.pdf" target="_blank">An Efficient Approach to the Online Multi-Agent Path Finding Problem by Using Sustainable Information</a>

+- <a href="https://ras.papercept.net/images/temp/IROS/files/2094.pdf" target="_blank">Decentralized Safe Reactive Planning under TWTL Specifications</a>

+- <a href="https://ieeexplore.ieee.org/document/7419035" target="_blank">Cooperative SLAM on small mobile robots</a>

+- <a href="https://arxiv.org/abs/2011.13219" target="_blank">Message-Aware Graph Attention Networks for Large-Scale Multi-Robot Path Planning</a>

+- <a href="https://arxiv.org/abs/1912.06095" target="_blank">Graph Neural Networks for Decentralized Multi-Robot Path Planning</a>

+- <a href="https://ieeexplore.ieee.org/document/9732989" target="_blank">On the Scalability of Vision-Based Drone Swarms in the Presence of Occlusions</a>

+## Papers that have been read

+- <a href="https://kei18.github.io/phd-dissertation/" target="_blank">Planning, Execution, Representation, and their Integration for Multiple Moving Agents</a>

+- <a href="https://www.science.org/doi/10.1126/scirobotics.abm5954" target="_blank">Swarm of micro flying robots in the wild</a>

 - <a href="http://svancara.net/files/ICAART_2023_SP_study.pdf" target="_blank">Multi-agent Pathfinding on Large Maps Using Graph Pruning : This Way or That Way?</a>

-- <a href="https://arxiv.org/pdf/2301.04446.pdf" target="_blank">An Efficient Approach to the Online Multi-Agent Path Finding Problem by Using Sustainable Information</a>

 - <a href="https://ojs.aaai.org/index.php/AAAI/article/view/4769" target="_blank">Online Multi-Agent Pathfinding</a>

-- <a href="https://ras.papercept.net/images/temp/IROS/files/2094.pdf" target="_blank">Decentralized Safe Reactive Planning under TWTL Specifications</a>

-記事は現在作成中になります。過去にいくつか作成した資料を公開用に編集中です。